-The development site assessed is proposed to be subdivided into 77 residential lots, ranging from 1.5ha to 5.1ha in size.
-The southern portion of Avon Ridge Estate has been subdivided and developed into rural residential lots.
+The development site assessed is proposed to be subdivided into 44 residential lots, ranging from 1.3ha to 2.5ha in size.
+The site also encompasses a lot zoned for the existing communications tower and water tank.
+The southern portion of Avon Ridge Estate has been subdivided and developed into rural residential lots and some lots within this subject area have already been titled and developed.